eepg-workshop/eepg-workshop.github.io/_pages/about.md

 We welcome graduate students at any stage in their career.
 Feel free to reach out to us at [eepg.workshop@gmail.com](mailto:eepg.workshop@gmail.com) with further questions.

+# CfP: Graduate Working Group on Democratic Politics and Public Opinion in East-Central Europe Time Sharing Survey and APSA 2025 Pre-Conference

+The East European Politics Grad Workshop is excited to invite applications for participation in a Time-Sharing Survey and Graduate Working Group on Democratic Politics and Public Opinion in East-Central Europe.

+Applicants can submit a public opinion based design to be fielded in an East European country in late Spring 2025 on a time-sharing survey with all costs covered by EEPGW.
+Successful applicants will participate in a one-day online workshop with other graduate students on 25 April 2025, have their survey questions fielded in the time-sharing survey, and then present their completed projects a pre-APSA workshop on Wednesday 10 September 2025.

+**DEADLINE for submission: February 7th, 2025 Midnight PST**

+Please see **[THIS DOCUMENT](https://drive.google.com/file/d/1JwW8Ga7cybA8lqSpo1N9TQD5STe7nvEj/view?usp=sharing) for the full Call for Papers** including application details and an FAQ.
+If you have any questions, don't hesitate to contact us at [eepg.workshop@gmail.com](mailto:eepg.workshop@gmail.com).

+**If you are a PhD-holding individual interested in reviewing proposals, discussing papers, or attending the workshop, please register your interest in [this short form](https://docs.google.com/forms/d/e/1FAIpQLSc47UatD9hFJSEcSZADwtGH1hqWHhhANfkBuIectSMkxgWOhg/viewform)**.
+We thank you for your time and interest.

+*The Graduate Working Group on Democratic Politics and Public Opinion in East-Central Europe is kindly sponsored by a 2024-25 Summer APSA Centennial Center Grant.*

 # Fall/Winter 2024-25 Workshop

 ## Friday December 13th 11-12 AM EST